veroragaw/CreativeProgrammingAndElectronics/July8/README.md

 *Self portrait*

-My self portrait,pictured below, depicts me next to an empty canvas and a palette with paint on it.
+My self portrait, pictured below, depicts me next to an empty canvas and a palette with paint on it.
 I have always loved art and when choosing a major, I decided to pick architecture as I couldn't imagine my life without the creation of art.
 Although I don't usually have a lot of time to paint, I have recently been able to paint during the summer.

 ![](SelfPortrait.JPG)